Efficient and DoS-resistant Consensus for Permissioned Blockchains: Security Analysis

+\xxx ensures safety with overwhelming probability (i.e., $>1- 10^{-10}$).
+Formally, if a node confirms a block $b$ as the $i^{th}$ block on the blockchain, the probability that another member node confirms $b'\neq b$ as the $i^{th}$ block is $< 10^{-10}$.

-In this subsection, we provide a sketch of proof on the strong consistency (safety) guarantees of \xxx.
-We prove \xxx's safety by induction.
-Suppose \xxx{} guarantees safety from the $0_{th}$ (\ie{} genesis) block to the $(n-1)_{th}$ block, and we prove that there is only one unique block $B$ can be confirmed as the $n_{th}$ block in the blockchain.
-The based case is trivial because all nodes start from the same genesis block.
+We prove the safety guarantee of \xxx by induction: suppose \xxx guarantees safety from the $0^{th}$ block to the $(n-1)^{th}$ block ({ hypothesis 1\phantomsection }), and we prove that there is only one unique block that can be confirmed as the $n^{th}$ block among nodes in the blockchain.
+The base case is trivial because all nodes start from the same \nth{0} block.

-From the induction hypothesis, since block $(n-1)$ is unique, the $N$ acceptors list included in block $(n-1)$ is unique and unchanged.
-If there are two different blocks $B_1$ and $B_2$ confirmed as the $n_{th}$ block, we try to prove contradiction.
-Since each version of committee only has one proposer, the two blocks must have different version $C_{v1}$ and $C_{v2}$.
-Without losing generality, we assume $C_{v1} < C_{v2}$.
-Since $C_{v1}$ is confirmed, there must be a majority of acceptors voted for it.
-Then, if the proposer for $C_{v1}+1$ proposed a block, it must learnt $B_1$ when calling the \textit{Learn} function in Algorithm~\ref{algo1}.
-This is because this function only returns after it hears from a majority of acceptors and two majorities must overlap, it must hear $B_1$ with the max version $C_{v1}$ from an acceptor (according to Algorithm~\ref{algo2}).
-By recursion, we can find that for any version $C_v > C_{v1}$, the proposed block can only be $B_1$ and thus $B_2 = B_1$ and the strong consistency holds.
+\begin{lemma} if two nodes have the same maximum confirmed block in their \v{chain} (i.e., \v{MC} = $n-1$ due to { hypothesis 1}), then during consensus for the \nth{(n+i)} block where $i\geq0$, as long as \v{MC} is not changed, these two nodes see the same member list. \end{lemma}